 - i.
 Optimise the long-term value from the Network, which is a balance between network reliability/risk and the cost to consumers. - Network returns will be achieved by maximising the regulatory allowance at each 5-year regulatory price reset.
 Focus is also on maintaining currently connected profitable consumers whilst driving continuous improvement in asset management and operational efficiency.
 With one third of the network being uneconomic, the strategy is to vigorously assess capital expenditure alternatives to provide the most economic supply utilising the optimal regulated asset base (RAB). - ii.
-Maximise the long-term value of Ngawha, currently dominated by the near-term development focus of expanding the existing 25 MW plant to 53MW; - Managing the construction risks to ensure that the value created following the commissioning of the new station in 2020 is maximised, - The existing plant also provides significant returns and these need to be maximised through achieving the highest wholesale energy prices for all generation and preventing any major events that may impact plant availability. - iii.
+Maximise the long-term value of Ngawha, currently dominated by the near-term development focus of expanding the existing 25 MW plant to 56MW; - Managing the construction risks to ensure that the value created following the commissioning of the new station in 2020 is maximised, - The existing plant also provides significant returns and these need to be maximised through achieving the highest wholesale energy prices for all generation and preventing any major events that may impact plant availability. - iii.
 Minimise financing costs and risk. - The ability to secure funding, both at competitive rates and with reasonable risks, is critical for the Group to deliver the objective.

-B. Safety Culture
+B. Safety and Organisational Culture

-Health and Safety is always the number one priority throughout the Group; ensuring a safe working environment is provided and promoting a health and safety culture as envisaged by the Health and Safety at Work Act 2015.
+Health and Safety is always the number one priority throughout the Group and is a foundation that our strategy is built upon; ensuring a safe working environment is provided and promoting a health and safety culture as envisaged by the Health and Safety at Work Act 2015.

-There has been a significant drive encouraging the reporting of injuries over the past few years, so we can learn from the circumstances and improve in the future.
+There has been a continual drive to encourage the reporting of injuries so learnings can be taken from the circumstances to improve in the future.
 This has been achieved with specific focus by staff on the culture towards safety.

-The safety focus is also being extended through to our contractors.
-Contractor safety performance has always been reported, but separately from our headline safety statistics.
-To enhance the safety focus across the entire supply chain, safety performance for internal staff and external contractors is now being combined, ensuring that safety for all people involved on a work site is covered in our safety discussions.
+The safety focus is also being extended through to the Groups contractors with safety performance for internal staff and external contractors combined, ensuring that safety for all people involved on the Groups work site is covered in safety discussions.

 Employee Wellbeing is a key aspect of the safety culture and has been reviewed across five key themes, health, security, environment, relationships and purpose.
-The objective is to provide employees an environment of physical, mental and social wellbeing through the development of amongst others, policies, digital wellbeing platforms, engagement surveys, development opportunities, training plans and community involvement.
+The objective is to provide employees an environment of physical, mental and social wellbeing through the development of amongst others, policies, digital wellbeing platforms, engagement surveys, development opportunities, training plans, keynote speakers and community involvement.

 Public safety is of high importance to the Group with a Safety Management System in place.
-It is our intention that accreditation against the NZ Standard 7901:2008 is maintained, certified by Telarc.
+It is the intention that accreditation against the NZ Standard 7901:2008 is maintained, certified by Telarc.

 Ngawha Generation is classified as an upper tier major hazard facility under the Health and Safety at Work Act 2015 (HSWA).
-A Safety Case, detailing all identified risks and processes and how they are managed, has been developed and submitted to WorkSafe.
-The Safety Case forms the basis of our operation of the generation plant, continuously updated with operational improvements.
+A Safety Case, detailing all identified risks and processes and how they are managed, has been developed and approved by WorkSafe.
+The Safety Case forms the basis of the operation of the generation plant, continuously updated with operational improvements.